After downloading, move the file MacTeX.pkg to the desktop or another convenient spot,

 will be displayed; below is one of the last.
 Click the "Customize" button to obtain a page allowing you to select one or more of "TeX Live", "Ghostscript", "GUI Applications."

 It is not necessary to remove the earlier TeX Live installation before installing a new one, and indeed we don't recommend that because MacTeX makes it easy to revert to the older version if the new version has a flaw.
 If you really need the extra space, other sections of these web pages explain how to remove older versions of MacTeX.

-At the end of installation, the installer will report "Success."
-But sometimes
+Sometimes at the end of installation, the installer will report "The installation failed

 The Installer encountered an error that caused the installation to fail.
 Contact the software manufacturer for assistance."